 Umbrella lighting is the easiest way to diffuse flash for softer shadows on your subject.

 Small light sources produce harsh shadows, so you need to increase the size of the light source.
-Attaching an umbrella to your flash changes it to a large light source, which makes the light is softer and therefore more flattering on skin.
+Attaching an umbrella to flash changes it to a large light source, making the light quality softer and therefore more flattering on skin.

 Plus you can get umbrella modifiers for further control of light.
 More on this in a moment.